RyanBr27/java_projects/README.md

 - A simple program that prompts the user to specify a year (e.g., 2022) and then displays a calendar for each month in that year using the Zeller's getStartDay() method.
 - The method getStartDay() implements Zeller's Algorithm for determining the day of the week the first day of a month is.
 The method adjusts Zeller's numbering scheme for day of week ( 0=Saturday, ..., 6=Friday ) to conform to a day of week number that corresponds to ISO conventions (i.e., 1=Monday, ..., 7=Sunday).

+## 3. Temperature Conversion

+- The following program prompts a user to enter temperatures in degrees Fahrenheit or Celsius.
+It then converts the entered temperature to the other measurement scale and displays both the entered temperature and the equivalent temperature in the other measurement scale.